Frequently Asked Questions

 Further, Minnesota has invested in early intervention to help children and families gain early access to early intervention services.
 Minnesota’s Early Intensive Developmental and Behavioral Intervention (EIDBI) Benefit provides early intensive intervention for people with ASD and related conditions.
 To learn more about the EIDBI benefit follow this link: https://mn.gov/dhs/partners-and-providers/news-initiatives-reports-workgroups/long-term-services-and-supports/eidbi/eidbi.jsp

-7. Does this data show that the autism prevalence rate in Minnesota is 1 in 34?
+7. Does this data show that the prevalence rate of ASD in Minnesota is 1 in 34?

 8. Is ASD prevalence increasing in Minnesota?